serverless-nextjs/serverless-next.js/README.md

     assetsBucketName: "your-bucket-name"
 ```

-With this approach you could have a CloudFront distribution in front of the bucket and use a custom domain in the assetPrefix.

 ## Serving static assets

 Static files can be served by [following the NextJs convention](https://github.com/zeit/next.js/#static-file-serving-eg-images) of using a `static` and `public` folder.